MicrosoftDocs/ai-builder/ai-builder-docs/prediction-performance.md

 #### Accuracy score

-AI Builder calculates the accuracy score for your model based on prediction result of the test data set.
+AI Builder calculates the accuracy score for your model based on prediction result of the test dataset.
 Before training, AI Builder separates your dataset into separate training data and testing data sets.
-And after training, AI Builder applies your AI model to the testing data set, and then calculates your accuracy score.
-For example: if your test data set has 200 records, and AI Builder correctly predicts 192 of them, AI Builder shows an accuracy score of 96%.
+And after training, AI Builder applies your AI model to the testing dataset, and then calculates your accuracy score.
+For example: if your test dataset has 200 rows, and AI Builder correctly predicts 192 of them, AI Builder shows an accuracy score of 96 percent.

 For more information, see [Evaluate your model](manage-model.md#evaluate-your-model).